Complications from Mirena IUD Birth Control

 ▸ Mirena Removal

 The Mirena IUD is designed to be safely removed by applying gentle traction on the threads with forceps.
 The arms are designed to fold upward as it is withdrawn from the uterus.
-However, in some cases, complications may require more invasive procedures to remove Mirena, especially if it has become embedded in the uterus or migrated.
+However, in some cases, complications may require more invasive surgery to remove Mirena, especially if it has become embedded in the uterus or migrated.
 Surgery for Mirena removal, may result in permanent complications, and in some cases, may impact a woman’s ability to have children in the future.

 MIRENA ATTORNEYS REVIEWING CASES NATIONWIDE